-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 server.js file, import the Inert plugin and register it with Hapi like this:

-Now we have to define the route where we are going to provide the static files, and their location on our server’s filesystem.
+Now we have to define the route where we’re going to provide the static files, and their location on our server’s filesystem.
 Add the following entry at the end of the exported object in

 routes.js: